Georgetown Law Open on Time

 To complete the degree, the Fellow must write a law review article of publishable quality.
 Fellows are encouraged to set aside time to work on scholarship.
 This Fellowship is particularly suitable for lawyers who want to embark on careers in law teaching.
 Most of its previous holders are now teaching law.

 Since 1995, the Center has specialized in asylum cases, and currently focuses on asylum claims in Immigration Court.
-Therefore, applicants with experience in immigration law will be given preference.
+Applicants must have at least two years of practice experience in U.S. immigration and asylum law.
 The Fellow must be a member of a bar at the start of the Fellowship period.

 The fellow will receive full tuition and fees in the LL.M. program at Georgetown University, and a stipend of about $53,500 in each of the two years.
 On successful completion of the requirements, the Fellow will be granted the degree of Master of Laws (Advocacy) with distinction.